-Pressurized water-cooled reactors (PWRs) have benefitted from billions of dollars of research and development and millions of hours of operating experience over the past 50 years.
-While this R&D provides a strong foundation for NuScale technology, what enables NuScale to truly stand out is its cutting edge testing at state-of-the-art facilities worldwide, including:
+Technology Validation and Industry ExpertisePressurized water-cooled reactors (PWRs) have benefited from billions of dollars of research and development (R&D) and millions of hours of operating experience over the past 50 years.
+While this R&D provides a strong foundation, NuScale’s small modular reactor (SMR) technology truly stands out through the cutting edge testing it performs at state-of-the-art facilities worldwide, including:

 - Critical Heat Flux testing at Stern Laboratories in Hamilton, Ontario Canada

 - Critical Heat Flux testing at Framatome’s KATHY loop in Karlstein, Germany

 - Control Rod Assembly (CRA) drop / shaft alignment testing at Framatome’s GmbH Technology Center in Erlangen, Germany